philc/book-notes/psychology/principles - ray dalio.md

 ## Learn how to make decisions effectively (chap 22)

-* The biggest threat to good decision making is harmful emotions
+* The biggest threat to good decision making is harmful emotions.
-* Decision making is a two-step process: learning and then deciding
+* Decision making is a two-step process: learning and then deciding.
 * Synthesize the decision at hand
   * "One of the most important decisions you can make is who to ask questions of"
     * "Listening to uninformed people is worse than having no answers at all."